ljaviertovar/restful-api-typescript-mongodb/README.md

 # restful-api-typescript-mogodb-jwt
+Restful API for a BLOG
-Restful API with Nodejs, TypeScript, MongoDB and JWT
+with Nodejs, TypeScript, MongoDB and JWT